vvvityaaa/PyImgProcess/README.md

 - run the command "python3 setup.py build" or "python setup.py build" depending on which installation of python is installed
 - after that run the command "python3 setup.py install"

-Then the library is ready to use.
+Then the library is ready to be used.